LiDAR-CS Dataset: LiDAR Point Cloud Dataset with Cross-Sensors for 3D Object Detection: Introduction

 Motivated by the issues mentioned above, a novel LiDAR-CS (LiDAR-Cross-Sensors) dataset has been proposed here which can well address these issues.
 In general, compared with existing benchmarks, LiDAR-CS dataset has the following unique properties.

 \textbf{Cross Sensors.} Currently, LiDAR-CS includes samples from 6 types of LiDAR sensors.
-For each LiDAR frame, we have generated 6 duplicates with the same scenarios and the same foreground's position, the only difference is the point distribution which comes from the inherent attributes of the sensors, such as the beam number, field of view, angle resolution, etc. In addition, the data can be easy to be extended by adding another LiDAR sensor while only needing to provide some real scanned frames.
+For each LiDAR frame, we have generated 6 duplicates with the same scenarios and the same foreground position, the only difference is the point distribution which comes from the inherent attributes of the sensors, such as the beam number, field of view, angle resolution, etc. In addition, the data can be easy to be extended by adding another LiDAR sensor while only needing to provide some real scanned frames.

-\textbf{Consistent Annotation.} We generate all the sensors' data with the same background and foreground, therefore, we can keep consistent annotation for all the sensors.
-With the same annotation, the evaluation metric therefore can keep the same for all the data.
+\textbf{Consistent Annotation.} We generate all the sensors' data with the same background and foreground, therefore, we can keep consistent annotations for all the sensors.
+With the same annotation, the evaluation metric therefore can remain the same for all the data.